hujhax/austin-improv-wiki/Excused Absence Improv Festival for Youth.md

 The fourth annual Excused Absence Improv Festival will be held August 11-12, 2018.

-[[Performers/Kristin Henn]] serves as Managing Director of the festival.
+[[Performers/Kristin Henn|Kristin Henn]] serves as Managing Director of the festival.

 <!-- site doesn't appear ready, so commenting out for now
 ## Links